General Exploratory Bonus for Optimistic Exploration in RLHF: General Exploratory Bonus with Optimism Principle

 \section{General Exploratory Bonus with Optimism Principle}

-Motivated by the failure of the existing exploratory bonus, we now propose a novel framework, \emph{General Exploratory Bonus} (\textbf{GEB}), and prove that it achieves optimism.
-We further show that prior exploratory bonuses—and broader variants—emerge as special cases of our formulation.
+Motivated by the failure of the existing optimistic exploration works, we now propose a novel framework, \emph{General Exploratory Bonus} (\textbf{GEB}), and prove that it achieves optimism.
+We further show that prior heuristic bonuses—and their broader variants—emerge as special cases of our formulation.

-\paragraph{Formulation of a novel exploratory bonus.} As shown in Section~\ref{sec:intuitive}, the failure of existing bonuses arises because the divergence constraints in $\max_\pi \mathcal{J}_{\beta,f}(\pi,r)$ force $\pi$ to align with $\piref$, biasing exploration toward high-$\pi_\text{ref}$ regions.
-To achieve optimistic exploration, the optimal $\pi$ must instead counteract this regularization and move away from $\piref$.
-Our key idea is to introduce an additional reference-dependent regulation into the reward, which offsets the influence of divergence regularization.
-The resulting exploratory bonus takes the form $ -\kappa \max_\pi J_{\beta,f}(\pi,R(r,\piref))$.
-Note that the formulation of $R(\cdot,\cdot)$ can be diverse.
-Since the reward $R(r,\piref)$ is now explicitly dependent on $\piref$, the inner optimal policy of the bi-level problem is $\frac{1}{Z_R(x)} \piref (f')^{-1}(\frac{R(r,\piref)}{\beta})$, where $Z_R(x)$ is a normalization term.
-Unlike previous cases, the optimal policy is no longer guaranteed to be positively correlated with $\piref$, enabling the policy to deviate from the reference distribution.
+\paragraph{Formulation of a novel exploratory bonus.} As shown in the previous section, existing bonus schemes fail because the divergence constraints in $\max_\pi \mathcal{J}_{\beta,f}(\pi,r)$ force the optimal policy $\pi$ to remain close to $\piref$, thereby biasing exploration toward regions where $\piref$ is large.
+Achieving optimistic exploration requires the optimal $\pi$ to counteract this effect and deviate from $\piref$. \emph{Our key idea is therefore to incorporate an additional $\piref$-dependent term into the reward that offsets the influence of the divergence regularization}.
+The resulting exploratory bonus takes the form